This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 behaviour if necessary, such as time-out.
 If the call doesn’t return an error,

-Here’s where we call the server-side streaming method ListFeatures
+Here’s where we call the server-side streaming method ListFeatures, which

 the server some of this may look very familiar - streaming RPCs are